De Volkskrant

 De Volkskrant (/nl/; lit.
 'The People's Paper'), stylized as de Volkskrant, is a Dutch daily morning newspaper.
-Founded in 1919, it has a nationwide circulation of about 250,000.
+De Volkskrant had 322,934 active subscriptions in 2025 and is the third biggest newspaper in the Netherlands.

 Formerly a leading centre-left Catholic broadsheet, de Volkskrant today is a medium-sized centrist compact.
 Pieter Klok is the current editor-in-chief.